Hiatus Hernia – Symptoms, Causes, Diagnosing, Treatment

 - Shortness of breath

-- Age-related changes in the wearing the muscles of the diaphragm
+- Age-related changes in the muscles of the diaphragm

 - Injury to the area after trauma or surgery